From The Giants Campaign, a novel

 Tess didn’t come Thursday, either, and he’d begun to suspect she wouldn’t show up Friday after all.
-When he got home, the house was empty as usual, but he found a note on the counter saying that Tess had called, along with a number.
-His mother evidently took it down between teaching classes.
+When he got home, the house was empty as usual — both his parents worked late — but he found a note on the counter saying that Tess had called, along with a number.
+His mother evidently took it down while home for lunch, between teaching classes.
 There was no message.

 He dialed up immediately.
 A woman answered, and when he asked for Tess, she said to hold on.
 He could hear little boys shouting and laughing in the distance.
+He could feel his heart pounding.
 A full minute ticked by.

 “Yeah?
 Hello?”
 Tess croaked as if she’d been woken up amid bouts of being sick.